Exclusive: WeWork considers dramatic valuation cut in IPO

 SoftBank chief Masayoshi Son has been pushing Neumann to delay the We Company’s IPO, but has so far failed to persuade him, Reuters has previously reported.

 Were the We Company to delay its IPO, it would have to find debt financing to replace a $6-billion loan package it clinched from banks last month.
 This debt deal is contingent on the We Company raising at least $3 billion in its IPO.
-SoftBank has so far resisted replacing this arrangement by offering the We Company more funding.
+The Wall Street Journal reported that SoftBank is considering spending $750 million to buy shares in We Company’s IPO.

-The last time SoftBank invested in the We Company was in January at a $47 billion valuation, injecting $2 billion of cash in the New York-based startup, far less than the $20 billion investment that the We Company had hoped for.
+The last time SoftBank invested in the We Company was in January at a $47 billion valuation, injecting $2 billion of cash in the New York-based startup.

 Reporting by Joshua Franklin in New York, Anirban Sen in Bangalore and Jessica DiNapoli in Washington, D.C., Additional reporting by Herbert Lash in New York; Editing by Jason Neely and Nick Zieminski